 In June 2017, Liggett entered into an agreement to settle nine cases (eight Engle progeny cases and one Individual Action) for \$1,400 and in September 2017 Liggett entered into an agreement to settle 20 Engle progeny cases for \$4,100.
-As of March 31, 2019, Liggett (and in certain cases the Company) had, on an individual basis, settled an additional 185 Engle progeny cases for approximately \$7,600 in the aggregate.
+As of June 30, 2019, Liggett (and in certain cases the Company) had, on an individual basis, settled an additional 187 Engle progeny cases for approximately \$7,700 in the aggregate.
+Two of these settlements occurred in the second quarter of 2019.

-Notwithstanding the comprehensive nature of the Engle Progeny Settlements, approximately 70 plaintiffs' claims remain pending in state court.
+Notwithstanding the comprehensive nature of the Engle Progeny Settlements, 62 plaintiffs' claims remain pending in state court.
 Therefore, the Company and Liggett may still be subject to periodic adverse judgments which could have a material adverse effect on the Company's consolidated financial position, results of operations and cash flows.